Bububooo3/git-custom-directive/README.md

 Using text alone, Roblox programmers are able to version-control their scripts.

-To run, make sure all the scripts are pointing to each other correctly and then run this in Roblox's CLI:
+To run, make sure all the scripts are pointing to each other correctly (they all need to have the same parent. ignore notes and .devcontainer) and then run this in Roblox's CLI:

 ```lua
 Public.run( SCHEMA SCRIPT LOCATION )